Skip to main content

 Nimbidin and quercetin in Neem leaves may enhance insulin receptor sensitivity, helping peripheral tissues absorb glucose from the bloodstream more efficiently.

-Chattopadhyay, R.R., Jadavpur University, Kolkata - Indian J Exp Biol, 1999
+Chattopadhyay, R.R., Jadavpur University, Kolkata - J Ethnopharmacol, 1999

 2